tuanhdao/MEDLabSocial/README.md

 ## Table of Contents
-1. Downloading PsychoPy and Determining Parallel Port Address
+1. Downloading PsychoPy
+2. Installing Parallel Port Drivers and Determining Parallel Port Address
-2. Making Changes to the Task
-3. Specifying the Correct Parallel Port Address in Builder
+3. Specifying Parallel Port Address and Sending Triggers through the Parallel Port
+4. Editing the Task to Send Triggers through a Serial Port
+5. Making Changes to the Task
-4. Output Interpretation
+6. Output Interpretation
-5. Trigger Code List
+7. Trigger Code List
-6. Video of a Trial Run
+8. Video of a Trial Run
-7. Summary of Changes from the Original Island Getaway Task
+9. Summary of Changes from the Original Island Getaway Task
-8. Using a Serial Port to Send Triggers
-9. Troubleshooting
+11. Troubleshooting

 ## 1. Downloading PsychoPy